sishenyuan/NDNC-Net/README.md

 # Methods pipeline

-The methods for generating the dataset for the NRNet model, the specific working principles and the evaluation of the model's image restoration capabilities can all be found in the paper.
-The dataset generation method and the working principles of the NRNet model are illustrated in the diagram below.
+The methods for generating the dataset for the NDNC-Net model, the specific working principles and the evaluation of the model's image restoration capabilities can all be found in the paper.
+The dataset generation method and the working principles of the NDNC-Net model are illustrated in the diagram below.

 ![image](shematic.png)